 - Improved access to shelter (a house);

 - Improved access to basic services;

-- Upgrading of land tenure rights;
+- Upgrading of land tenure rights:

 - Improved access to social facilities and services;

 - Affirmation of the integrity and dignity of the settlement beneficiaries;

 - > Actions towards unlocking the economic development potential of the settlement; and

 - Improved access to amenities.

-The Mafube Municipality Housing Sector Plan was adopted by Council in 2012.
+The Mafube Municipality Housing Sector Plan was adopted by Council in 2012, and is currently been reviewed.
 It provides an analysis of the housing situation within the municipality and outlines strategies to address the backlog and the associated housing problems.
 It clearly indicates the growth of the urban core and the need to accommodate the ever increasing demand for housing.

 The result of the ever increasing demand for housing has been the spawn of informal settlements or back-yard shacks.
-However, this plan is now outdated as it predates the introduction of a new national housing policy and does not provide sufficient guidance towards the development of sustainable urban human settlements.
+However.